Next Generation Manufacturing

 Short-run, complex castings and/or those that require a prototype are ideal candidates for Badger Alloys to mill using our KUKA Quantec six-axis robot.
 With our robot, we are able to create molds for small to large castings, up to 4,000 pounds and a mold size of 8’X8’.
 Investment in this equipment has allowed us to provide casting customers a lower cost, more efficient, highly precise alternative to traditional tooling methods.

-In general the benefits of prototype casting and patternless molding include:
+The benefits of prototype casting and patternless molding include:

 - Shorter design cycle

-- More design freedom
+- More design freedom (e.g. reduce or eliminate draft, improve castability, etc.)

 - Ability to make design changes/enhancements quickly and cost effectively